 - An Order of Protection pilot program to remove victims from harm's way without the victim having to be present when the order is served.

-- Improved and dtreamlined police evidence collection in strangulation cases.
+- Improved and streamlined police evidence collection in strangulation cases.

 - Partnerships with other governments and nonprofit organizations to coordinate resources.